20 Best Letter of Recommendation Samples (How to Format)

 Follow the submission guidelines

-Ask the applicant for instructions on how to submit the letter, any special formatting requests, and the deadline.
+Ask the applicant for instructions on how to submit it, any special formatting requests, and the deadline.
 If sending via email, make sure to attach the letter as a WordDoc or PDF instead of pasting it directly into the message space.
 Submitting a late or improper letter will reflect poorly on the candidate’s application.

 Customize your letter to the specific job

-Each time a candidate applies for a different position, their application is the strongest when tailored to the exact role and company rather than the general work they seek.
+Each time a candidate applies for a different position, their application is stronger when tailored to the exact role and company rather than the general work they seek.
 First, ensure you have all the details of the position they are applying for to explain why you recommend them for the exact role.
 Then, approach the letter to convince the hiring manager that they’ve found the perfect match.
-For example, you can connect the mission of the company towards the candidate’s specific goals.

 Explain why your opinion matters